maradewald/find-my-data/README.md

 **What**

-You'll get a `.zip` file of information such as login history, snap history, chat history, friends, and more.
+You'll get a `.zip` file with both `HTML` and `JSON` file formats for information such as login history, snap history, chat history, friends, and more.

 ---